cjhnbls/pipelinedb-doc-cn/sliding-windows.rst

 	A special attribute of all incoming events containing the time at which PipelineDB received them, as described in :ref:`arrival-ordering`.

+However, it is not necessary to explicitly add a :code:`WHERE` clause referencing these values.
+PipelineDB does this internally and it is only necessary to specify the :code:`max_age` storage parameter in a continuous view's definition.

 These concepts are probably best illustrated by an example.